 Video adapters have come a long way since they were first introduced in 1981 by IBM.
 The computer component was originally called Monochrome Display Adapter (MDA), it provided text-only displays of green or white text on a black screen.
 Its previous capabilities looked so basic that it is rather impressive how today's minimum standard for new video cards is Video Graphics Array (VGA), which allows 256 colors and even more with high-performance standards like Quantum Extended Graphics Array (QXGA) which lets video adapters display millions of colors at resolutions of up to 2040 x 1536 pixels.

-Your graphics board is just like your computer (PC, laptop, or MacBook), it has its own processor and memory.
+Your graphics board is just like your computer (PC, laptop, or MacBook), it has its own processor and memory and it works in conjunction with the CPU and other internals.
 Though not a crucial component of the computer, having a good one makes a lot of difference especially if you are into gaming and watches most of your videos on your computer as it is engineered to help take the load off your computer's processor and memory systems (CPU and RAM) when playing games and watching videos on your monitor.
 It is inserted into the motherboard and can be easily removed from your desktop machine for a replacement or upgrade.

 Unlike its earlier days, the market for display adapters has exploded with many major computer component manufacturer carrying their own range.
 Finding one that suits your budget and however many pixels you want isn't as difficult as it once were.
 However, the abundance of choices does not necessarily make the buying process any easier.
 You'd want to make sure that what you bought (no matter how affordable it is) is really the best one for all your needs and requirements.